RedDuck-Software/midas-contracts/docgen/index.md

 function cancelRedemptionRequest(uint256 requestId) external
 ```

-cancels redemption request by a given `requestId`.
+cancels redemption request by a given `requestId`
+and mints stUSD back to the user.
 can be called only from permissioned actor

 _deletes request by a given `requestId` from storage